Healthdirect Free Australian health advice you can count on.

 • You can give birth in a public or private hospital, a birth centre or at home, depending on whether your pregnancy is high or low risk and where you live.

-If you are pregnant or planning to become pregnant, there are many different options for care and support during pregnancy and birth.
-This article gives options for pregnancy care, where you can give birth and the costs involved so you can make the choices that are best for you.
+Learning about the options for pregnancy care in Australia, where you can give birth and the costs involved will allow you to make the choices that are best for you.

 If you have just found out that you are pregnant, it’s important to see your doctor (GP) or midwife to start your antenatal care.